the-web-teaching-server/tuto-01/README.md

 ## Write a form
 In this section, we setup the form!

 1. First, make a search on Google about "H2G2 Marvin".
-Look at the url in the top of your browser, it should be similar to:
+Look at the url at the top of your browser, it should be similar to:
    ```
    https://www.google.com/search?client=firefox-b-d&channel=crow&q=H2G2+Marvin
    ```
    After the question mark `?`, you can see the parameters separated with a `&`.
-You can forget about almost all the parameters except the `q=...` which is what we have entered.
+You can ignore almost all parameters except the `q=...` which is what we have entered.
 Note that the space in our request has been replaced by a `+` symbol.
    * Modify the URL by hand to search about "H2G2 Ford Perfect"